 By 1925, George C. Thomas Jr. had not yet finished his masterpieces at the Riviera and Bel-Air country clubs, but he had designed several great courses, including LACC North and La Cumbre CC.
 For him to rate Ojai above all of them, even in a moment of exaggeration, is striking.

-Today, however, the golf course at the Ojai Valley Inn is a shadow of the one that George Thomas so admired.
-In fact, as this story will reveal, it existed in its initial form for only about a decade.
+Today, unfortunately, the golf course at the Ojai Valley Inn is a shadow of the one that George Thomas built.
+In fact, it existed in its initial form for only a decade or so.
 After that came the Depression, World War II, and multiple ham-handed renovations.
 Recently, OVI has begun to constrict and even abandon original holes in order to expand its hotel facilities.
-Nonetheless, the resort continues to market its course as a genuine Thomas design and to charge a premium green fee: $149 for hotel guests and $169 for daily visitors.
+Yet the resort continues to market its course as a genuine Thomas design and to charge a premium green fee: $149 for hotel guests and $169 for daily visitors.

 A rendering of the original routing of Thomas and Bell's Ojai Country Club, using various documents from the 1920s.
 Credit: Tommy Naccarato